MustafeMohamoud1/JBTravelBlog/README.md

 * It's done when the `/` homepage route includes responsive navigation menu with links to:
 Login page ,Travel planner and section Browse destinations by country.

-* It is done when the `/login` route renders a login form, allowing the user to log in, and then redirects to the login view.
+* It is done when the `/login` route renders a login form, allowing the user to log in, and then redirects to the login view. (where is the log in view requirements)

 * It's done when the `/spain ` route renders travel recommendations from the database and displays recommended (Destinations/CITY  , attractions , Restaurants and hotels)